Big George: BBC London 94.9 (2006–2011)

 Webley joined BBC London 94.9 in August 2006.
 He hosted his radio show on BBC London 94.9 for four years.
 He first presented the 2 am until 6 am slot, Monday to Friday until 2 January 2009.
-From 5 January 2009 until January 2010, he presented the same type of madcap/serious phone-in show at the earlier time of 10 pm until 2 am, Monday to Friday.
+From 5 January 2009 until January 2010, he presented the same type of phone-in show at the earlier time of 10 pm until 2 am, Monday to Friday.
 In January 2010, he returned to overnight shows on Tuesdays to Saturdays.
-On his radio show, the show's topics were usually concerned with issues to do with London and the day's news stories.
-He was known to be witty, enthusiastic about music and to have a fantastic general knowledge.
-Occasionally he and a listener used to have a little sing-along and have a banter.
-Webley was known to get a regular pop quiz from some of his callers on a wide range of issues, mainly to do with music.
-The show attracted a substantial number of listeners outside of the United Kingdom, mostly from Syria and Taiwan.
+On his radio show, the show's topics were usually concerned with issues about London and the day's news stories.
+He was known to be witty, enthusiastic about music and to have an impressive general knowledge.

 He was also a regular contributor on Network BBC radio programmes including those of Simon Mayo and Paul Gambaccini, the Today programme, and 5Live Breakfast with Nicky Campbell.

 He presented the BBC London 94.9 overnight show from August 2006, at the time of his death occupying the 2 am until 6 am slot Monday to Saturday.
 One of the features of the show was the 'moan in', where listeners were given the opportunity to vent their frustrations about various issues.
 Topics of discussion were generally those dealt with by tabloid newspapers.
 The format was very much akin to American talk radio.